Notice is given of an Ordinary Meeting of Council to be held on:

 Attachments: Nil

+That Council note the recommendations of Canterbury Mayoral Forum resolved on 24 May 2019 on the Canterbury Water Management Strategy - Fit for Future Project, in particular to: 1.
+Note that the Canterbury Mayoral Forum has approved CWMS goals for 2025 and 2030.
 2. Note that the Canterbury Mayoral Forum has asked Environment Canterbury to work with territorial authorities, Ngāi Tahu, industry and community partners to develop a regional work programme, with an implementation plan and monitoring framework to deliver the goals.
+3. Note that implementation to deliver the goals will have resource implications that councils will need to consider in adopting annual plans for 2020/21 and long-term plans for 2021–31.

 KEY POINTS